aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   '/var/lib/kubelet/config.yaml': `staticPodPath=/etc/kubernetes/manifests`.
   There you should find the 'etcd.yaml' file.

-- Find and note the data directory that etcd is using: `grep -i data-dir /etc/kubernetes/manifests/etcd.yaml`.
-Output should be similar to: `- --data-dir=/var/lib/etcd`.
-This will be important later when restoring.

 - Locate the etcd pods on the control plane node: `kubectl get pods -A | grep etcd`

 - You can interact with etcd either from the control node, or by using etcdctl